hotdoy/EDbearing/README.md

 * Using preset destination fill custom title field and document title.
 * Destination field now use type number instead of text giving the option to use arrows on keyboard.
 * Removed a function that used to allow only numbers in said text field.
+* Added a new icon.
+* Added donation button.
+* Added target blank on external links.
+* Added a dark theme for Chrome on Android.